LuiseFreese/mermaid/scripts/README.md

 - **Problem**: You need a Service Principal to authenticate, but you need to authenticate to create the Application User for that Service Principal!
 - **Solution**: The script uses dual authentication - admin fallback (Azure CLI) to bootstrap the first Application User, then service principal authentication for all future operations.

-## Archive Folder

-The `archive/` folder contains development iterations and alternative approaches.
-These are preserved for reference but **use `setup.cjs` for all new setups**.

 ## Setup Process